Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 Referrals generated: 1 referral from each (2 new clients)

-Time investment: 10-minute check + 30 minutes per call = 70 minutes total.
+Time investment: 10-minute check + 30 minutes per call = 70 minutes total

-ROI: $81,600 preserved ÷ 70 minutes = $1,166/minute.
+ROI: $81,600 preserved ÷ 70 minutes = $1,166/minute

-Why Most Retention Checks Fail
+Why Most Client Retention Checks Fail For $70K–$90K/Month Operators

 Failed approach #1: Waiting for cancellation email